Young People Taking Selfies at RAH

 About the event

-At the Ultimate Backstage Experience, we’ll welcome you and a plus one to London’s famous Royal Albert Hall, a stunning venue with a unique history and atmosphere.
+At the Ultimate Backstage Experience, we’ll welcome you and members of your clinical team to London’s famous Royal Albert Hall, a stunning venue with a unique history and atmosphere.

-You’ll meet other young people who’ve also had cancer and get to know them throughout the afternoon.
+You’ll get to spend time with your clinical team as well as young people who’ve also had cancer from your region and get to know them throughout the afternoon.

-Together you’ll get the chance to enjoy a behind the scenes tour of the Hall (you might even be lucky enough to hear an artist in soundcheck), as well as dinner backstage before the show.
+Together you’ll get the chance to enjoy a workshop with the talented Royal Albert Hall team, have a behind the scenes tour of the Hall (you might even be lucky enough to hear an artist in soundcheck), as well as dinner backstage before the show.

-You’ll then take your place in some of the best seats in the house – in the Stalls next to the stage – to watch the gig in style.
+You’ll then take your place in some of the best seats in the house – in an exclusive area near the stage – to watch the gig in style.

-We’ll cover your travel and accommodation costs including a taxi back to the hotel at the end of the night.
-The next day you will have free time to enjoy London with your guest.
+We’ll cover your travel and accommodation costs including a coach back to the hotel at the end of the night.
+The next day you will have free time to enjoy London with members of your clinical team from your region.

-Places are limited so will be allocated via a ballot.
-Details of who can apply and how to enter are below.
+Places for this unique opportunity are limited.
+Details of who can apply are below.

 When is it?

-You can apply for the Ultimate Backstage Experience ballot if you:
+You can apply to the Ultimate Backstage Experience if you:

-• Were diagnosed with cancer between the ages of 13 and 24.
+• Were diagnosed with cancer between the ages of 13 and 24, (or were still on active treatment on or after your 13th birthday).

 • Have been treated in the UK.